-The Ph.D. program in mathematics teaches you to create and communicate mathematics.
-The chief requirement for the doctoral degree is to complete under the guidance of an advisor a dissertation which makes an original and substantial contribution to its subject matter.
-You will be expected to disseminate the main results of your dissertation in the form of journal articles and conference presentations.
+We train Ph.D. students to create and communicate mathematics.
+The chief requirement for the doctoral degree is to produce a dissertation which makes an original and substantial contribution to its subject matter.
+Students work under the guidance of an advisor to achieve this.

 We do not require you to choose a specific research area or a dissertation advisor at the outset of your graduate education.
 The best way to make an informed choice of a research area and to make headway in it is to gain knowledge in a number of areas of mathematics.
 As a beginning student you will be taking various required core courses in basic subjects.
 Furthermore, aside from providing research training, we prepare our students for careers as professional mathematicians in a variety of settings, including academia, business, and government.
 Our aim therefore is to educate flexible and broadly knowledgeable mathematicians, and to this end we offer a wide selection of advanced courses and seminars.